 Note: A few of Buchanan’s serious musings on winter in relationship to pastoral care and preaching for the flock:

 I’d love it if pastors would preach on the idea.
 When I preached this to my congregation (before writing the book), it washed over them in waves of relief.
 For example, I estimate that a third of any congregation is, at any given time, experiencing some kind of heart’s winter.
 Most of the way we do church makes these people feel like failures, heretics, renegades.
 Our “busyness” model alienates people already in the throes of alienation.
 That is a pastoral crisis.
 It fails to bring the full weight of biblical witness to bear on the lives of our people.
 I have taken to asking pastors, “Have you ever preached on Psalm 88?”
 I’ve yet to meet one who has.
 And yet, many of your people live there.

 I recently taught a 2-week course at regent College on the book’s material.
 Many of the students were pastors, and in conversation with several I discovered a use for the book I’d not envisioned while writing it: that whole denominations can go through a particular season.
 One pastor felt that the book gave him insights to help his denomination diagnose and tackle issues that had plagued them for years. — Mark Buchanan interview 1 of 2: On Spiritual Rhythm (EngagingChurch: A Zondervan Church & Ministry blog.
 Andrew Rogers.
 8/13/2010)

-*12/5/2012 8:15 AM Editors note: Note: Zondervan had initially provided the first 41 pages on-line For ESN’s developing Advent archive click here.
+12/5/2012 8:15 AM Editor’s note: Zondervan had initially provided the first 41 pages online For ESN’s developing Advent archive click here.